C3PWhoa/ARGoS-Kilobots/README.md

    ## Lab 12 : phototaxis
      * Goal: Stop 12 robots when it reaches the desired relative position With the assignment of a new identifier.
      * The arrival order of the robots is no longer relevant.
-See the XML file.
      * The robots approach the origin of the shape through the phenomenon of phototaxis.
        * Concept of minimum distance.
        * Declaration of a distance array